coinman-tech/petrachor-singularity-box/README.md

 # Starte a mining node:

-singularity run ptaminer_v1.simg /petrachor/build/petrachor/./petrachor -j -m on -a <your address>
+singularity run ptaminer_v1.simg /petrachor/build/petrachor/./petrachor -j -m on -a "your pta address"

 If it was really helpful, please consider sharing some PTA with me.
 Thank you.